greensheepblog/greensheepblog.github.io/_posts/2018-08-12-not-all-posts.md

 <br>The sky isn’t the same now, is it?

 <br>On nights like these, I clear my mind
-<br>I watch one light, eclipsed, surreal
+<br>I watch one light, fade to surreal
 <br>I wonder if you’re holding on still
 <br>If I could reach, with cold fingertips,
 <br>Brush the bare soles of your feet